 Fees: $95 annual (first year free), $5 or 3% on balance transfers, $37 late payment fee, no foreign transaction fee

-Both Platinum and Gold Delta SkyMiles® cardholders earn two miles for every dollar spent on Delta Airlines purchases.
-One mile is awarded for every dollar spent on all other purchases.
+As for rewards, Gold Delta SkyMiles cardholders earn two miles for every dollar spent on Delta Airlines purchases and one mile per dollar spent on all other purchases.

-Rewards: 2 miles/$ on United Airlines purchases, 1.5 miles/$ on purchases
+Rewards: 2 miles/dollar on United Airlines purchases, 1.5 miles/dollar on purchases

 Bonus Rewards: Annual United Club membership

 Fees: Annual $450 fee, $5 or 5% on balance transfers, no foreign transaction fee, $37 late payment fee

 United Airlines paired with Chase Bank to offer credit card products to its devoted fliers.
 Consumers looking to earn rewards with United can decide between two premier airline credit cards offered by Chase – one of which is the United MileagePlus Club Card.

 The United Club card gives cardholders a $100 credit for their first purchase.
 The real attraction is the United Club membership, a yearly $550 value, which gives access to exclusive United Club and partner lounges while you wait for your flight.